swizex/python-tutorials/python-lesson2.md

 ```python
 if __name__ == "__main__":
 ```
- - Tells compiler to run the following code below it (when run from cmd).
+ - Tells interpreter to run the following code below it (when run from cmd).

 ```python